 And after that in the SIXTH week all who live in (the house of dominion) shall be blinded, and their hearts shall godlessly forsake wisdom.
 And in it a man shall ascend.
 And at its close the house of dominion shall be burnt with fire, and the whole race of the chosen root shall be dispersed.

 It follows from what I have consistently been attesting, that the “blinding” and “forsaking of wisdom” occurred around the 4th/5th century, its chief contributor being Augustine.
-The man referred to who later arose to prominence within the Church would be a 16th century Augustinian monk.
-He legitimately challenged aspects of the Roman Church’s integrity and theology (especially regarding “indulgencies”) but went on to dispute her very credentials as the true Church [NOTE #1].
-Through the support Luther gained for his rebellion, the Roman church was severely damaged (“burnt with fire”) and many of the faithful “dispersed” into separate, independent denominations, reliant on Scripture alone whilst rejecting the Eucharistic sacrifice which the Church in East and West had historically regarded as sacrosanct.
+The man referred to who later arose to prominence within the Church (“in it a man shall arise”) would be a 16th century Augustinian monk.
+He legitimately challenged aspects of the Roman Church’s moral integrity and theology (especially regarding “indulgencies”) but went on to dispute her very credentials as the true Church.
+Through the support Luther gained for his rebellion, the Roman church was severely damaged (“burnt with fire”) and many of the faithful (“shall be dispersed”) into separate, independent denominations, reliant on Scripture alone whilst rejecting the Eucharistic sacrifice which the Church in East and West had historically regarded as sacrosanct.